Carlos Loret de Mola Mediz

 Carlos Loret de Mola Mediz (July 30, 1921, in Mérida, Yucatán – February 7, 1986, in Guerrero) was a Mexican politician and journalist, a member of the Institutional Revolutionary Party, and deputy, senator and Governor of Yucatán.
-His father, Carlos Loret de Mola Medina, was a railroad worker, and his mother, Loreto Mediz Bolio de Loret de Mola, was a sister of the poet Antonio Mediz Bolio.
+His father, Carlos Loret de Mola Medina, was a railroad worker, and his mother, Loreto Mediz Bolio, was a sister of the poet Antonio Mediz Bolio.